This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 From a safety perspective too, plush toys are a no-no as an aggressive chewer can easily swallow the stuffing.

-Tread with even more caution if there’s a squeaker stuffed inside; they are a clear choking hazard if the toy is pulled apart.
+Tread with even more caution with squeaky toys — they are a clear choking hazard if the toys are pulled apart.

 Vinyl and Latex Don’t Make the Grade Either